dholdren/sonoff_auto_remote_switch/README.md

    - Install required libraries (see Libraries section)

 2. **Flash All Devices**:
+   - see [docs/FLASHING_INSTRUCTIONS.md](docs/FLASHING_INSTRUCTIONS.md) for more information
    - Upload the same firmware to all SONOFF S31 devices
    - Each device will auto-generate a unique ID
    - No device-specific configuration needed

 3. **Network Setup**:
-   - **Option 1**: Configure WiFi on all devices for web dashboard access
-   - **Option 2**: Use ESP-NOW only mode (no WiFi required for basic operation)
+   - **Option 1**: Out-of-the-box, ESP-NOW is sufficent for pairing and operation
+   - **Option 2**: Connect to built-in WIFI access point, visit dashboard and configure local WiFi network credentials, and then restart device.

 4. **Device Pairing**:
    - Use web interface or button sequence to enter pairing mode
    - Devices automatically discover each other via ESP-NOW
-   - Establish parent-child relationships through web dashboard
+   - Establish parent-child relationships through web dashboard or button sequence

 ## Required Libraries